MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/integrate-other-solutions-case-study.md

 ---
-title: Integration strategy case study
+title: Case study in integration strategy
-description: Learn about a case study that walks you through a real-life example of how a Dynamics 365 customer approached the integration strategy.
+description: Learn how a public sector organization faced challenges with its initial Dynamics 365 integration architecture and how it redesigned its strategy to achieve better performance, cost savings, and data insights.
 author: abunduc-ms
 ms.author: abunduc
-ms.date: 05/23/2023
+ms.date: 01/26/2024
 ms.topic: conceptual
+ms.custom:
+ - ai-seo-date: 01/26/2024
+ - ai-gen-docs-bap
+ - ai-gen-title
+ - ai-gen-desc
+content_well_notification: AI-contribution
 ---

-# Integration strategy case study
+# Case study in integration strategy

-Let's go through an example of how a public sector infrastructure organization learns how to choose the right solution for integration
+This case study shows you how a public sector infrastructure service organization learned from its mistakes and adopted a better solution for integrating Dynamics 365 Customer Service with other applications.

-## Story
+## The challenge

-A public sector infrastructure service organization implements Dynamics 365 Customer Service.
-They require integration with a public-facing website, several on-premises apps, and Microsoft 365, including SharePoint Online.
-One of the implementation objectives is to gather insights from the data that is scattered across different business applications.
+The organization wanted to use Dynamics 365 Customer Service to manage its customer interactions.
+It also needed to integrate it with a public-facing website, several on-premises apps, and Microsoft 365, including SharePoint Online.
+One of the implementation objectives was to gather insights from the data that was scattered across different business applications.

-## Case study
+## The initial solution

-The organization works with an IT vendor that has several years of experience building complex integrations using technologies such as IBM MQ and Microsoft BizTalk.
+The organization hired an IT vendor that had experience building complex integrations using technologies such as IBM MQ and Microsoft BizTalk.

-They decide to keep a uniform integration architecture and proceeded with a microservices-based architecture to build small, reusable components using service endpoints to gain the following benefits:
+The team decided to use a microservices-based architecture.
+This meant they would build small, reusable components that communicated through service endpoints.
+They hoped this would give them the following benefits:

 - Faster and independent development, deployment, and release cycles
 - Simplicity of architecture to allow decoupled and reusable components
 - Fault isolation

-The organization chooses Azure API Management to abstract their APIs and implement a secure integration layer.
+They also chose Azure API Management to manage their APIs securely.

+## The problems

-As the team started building and testing the initial components, they identified some challenges due to the architecture:
+As the team started building and testing the initial components, they ran into some problems:

-- They experienced slow performance with batch-integration scenarios because they called the services as they would have in a point-to-point integration.
+- The performance was slow for batch-integration scenarios, because they called the services as if they were doing point-to-point integration.

-- They couldn't use standard functionalities that would have been available with out-of-the-box approaches such as SharePoint Online integration with Power Platform.
+- They couldn't use standard features that were available with out-of-the-box approaches.
+For example, they couldn't integrate SharePoint Online with Power Platform easily.

-- For an aggregated view, they decide to replicate all data to Dynamics 365 Customer Service, which leads to more storage costs.
+- They decided to replicate all data to Dynamics 365 Customer Service for an aggregated view.
+This increased their storage costs.

-- They encountered throttling and API limits issues, which prevented successful completion of the integration.
+- They faced throttling and API limits issues.
+These prevented the integration from completing successfully.

+## The revised solution

-At this stage, the organization decides to reevaluate their standardized architecture principle and redefine their integration strategy.
-They divide their needs into two categories: batch and point-to-point synchronizations.
-They also adopted a "Configure-before-you-customize" approach.
+The organization realized that it needed to rethink its standardized architecture principle and redefine its integration strategy.
+The team divided the organization's needs into two categories: batch and point-to-point synchronizations.
+They also adopted a "configure before you customize" approach.

-With a reasonable mapping of different integration needs to the patterns, they can redefine a suitable integration architecture for these components.
+They mapped their different integration needs to the appropriate patterns and designed a suitable integration architecture for each component.

-For point-to-point integrations, the organization uses the previously defined microservices-based architecture and incorporated the necessary changes for aligning with Power Platform API limits.
+For point-to-point integrations, they kept the microservices-based architecture.
+But they made some changes to align with Power Platform API limits.

-For batch synchronizations, the organization designs the architecture to manage the overall ETL processes with the following approach:
+For batch synchronizations, they designed the architecture to handle the ETL processes more efficiently.
+They did this by:

-- They extract the data from their source application by creating SQL Server Integration Services packages and storing that data in a staging database to perform all transformations.
+- Extracting the data from their source application using SQL Server Integration Services packages and storing the data in a staging database

-- They host their staging environment in Azure SQL, within the same datacenter as the Customer Service app.
+- Hosting the staging environment in Azure SQL, in the datacenter as the Customer Service app

-- They send that data as batch data to the Customer Service app to reduce the number of individual connections.
+- Sending the data as batch data to Customer Service to reduce the number of individual connections

-- They consider API and throttling limits and build retries as part of the design.
+- Considering API and throttling limits and building retries into the design

-For an aggregated view of the data, they realign their approach to use Azure Data Lake, as Microsoft recommends.
-The out-of-the-box Export to Azure Data Lake feature requires simple configurations to export data from the Customer Service app into Data Lake.
-No extra code is needed.
+For an aggregated view of the data, they changed their approach to use Azure Data Lake Storage, as Microsoft recommends.
+The out-of-the-box Export to Azure Data Lake feature made this easy.
+They didn't need any extra code.

-These changes in their overall approach provide significant benefits:
+## The results

+The revised solution gave the organization significant benefits:

-- Their batch synchronization performance improves significantly, and they cut the duration of the daily sync by more than 70 percent.
+- Batch synchronization performance improved greatly.
+The duration of the daily sync dropped by more than 70 percent.

-- Their "Configure-before-you-customize" approach lets them choose out-of-the-box options to reduce development and maintenance costs.
+- The "configure before you customize" approach let the team choose out-of-the-box options.
+This reduced development and maintenance costs.

-- The retry mechanism, combined with monitoring, ensures that any failure scenarios were well handled and negative impacts on end users were avoided.
+- The retry mechanism, combined with monitoring, ensured that any failure scenarios were well handled.
+This avoided negative impacts on users.

-Even though the architecture realignment resets the organization's timeline, the benefits outweigh the risk, because they can align their design with product features and the recommended practices.
-The organization already had a change-management plan in place to take care of stakeholder communication and alignment, and to plan training for all affected teams in a timely manner.
+The organization had to reset its timeline because of the architecture realignment, but the benefits were worth it.
+The company could align its design with product features and best practices.
+It also had a change management plan in place, which helped them communicate and align with stakeholders and plan training for all affected teams.

-## Next steps

-Return to the overview at [Integrate with other solutions](integrate-other-solutions.md)